So, you are planning to build your own chicken coop.

 The Pallet Palace was built using 22 oak pallets.
 This makes the build quick and efficient.
 The plans include detailed photos of all the steps from start to finish.
 It has 28 square feet of floor space and can house 7-12 chickens.
 It’s also extremely cheap to build if you can source free pallets.

 This chicken coop is both pretty and functional.
-Built up on a stilt base, it has an external egg box with a hinged sloped roof.
+Built upon a stilted base, it has an external egg box with a hinged sloped roof.
 There are also 2 further access doors and ventilation along the top of the front panel.
 This coop will house up to 6 chickens.

-This is a mid-sized coop which will house between 13 and 24 chickens.
-It’s quite inexpensive and easy to build, so it would suit a first-time chicken keeper.
-It has a stable-type door which can be opened at the bottom, the top, or both.
+This is a mid-sized coop that will house between 13 and 24 chickens.
+It’s quite inexpensive and easy to build, so that it would suit a first-time chicken keeper.
+It has a stable-type door that can be opened at the bottom, the top, or both.

-Rural Rehatch is a stunning rustic-looking coop which is 8 × 8 feet.
-It has a lightly sloped roof and a large entrance door.
+Rural Rehatch is a stunning rustic-looking coop that is 8 × 8 feet.
+It has a slightly sloped roof and a large entrance door.
 This plan includes a materials list, sketches, and photos of the original build.
 It will house between 13-24 chickens and is relatively easy to build.

 South City is a narrow but long coop which might suit slim a garden or yard.
 There are double doors for access and a side hatch for the chickens.
 This tiny 8 square foot coop will be big enough for up to 6 chickens, although it’s quite tricky to build.

 This tiny coop would be ideal for those who want to keep chickens but don’t have much outdoor space.
 At only 8 square feet, you’ll be able to keep a maximum of 6 chickens.
 The Southern Maine is one of the easiest and cheapest plans available.